OfficialJavaScript/Root-and-Rom/M3 Note/project.md

 With all of that out of the way, let's get started!!
 Our goal is to gain root access, in the future, we will unlock the bootloader, and install TWRP.

+All APKs used in this guide, as well as VirusTotal scans are located in the [APK folder](https://github.com/OfficialJavaScript/Root-and-Rom/tree/main/M3%20Note/APK)

 1. Backup all of your files, as a precaution.
 2. Login (or Signup) to your Flyme Account --- I think this step is necessary, but I can't remember, the process is similar to the M6 Note so I'm trying to remember off the top of my head 😅
 3. Install the MeizuAccount.apk attached in this repository, the preinstalled version for some reason doesn't let you obtain root through the method we use here.